Data Release DR2 | 27 Feb 2019

 - nimaflags = 0 - isophotal aperture clean of bad pixels, saturation, cross-talk, cosmic rays

-- ngood > 1 - source detected in multiple images (either in the same filter or different filters)
+- ngood > 1 - source well-measured in multiple images (either in the same filter or different filters)

-- ngood_min > 1 - source detected at least twice in one of the filters (note that bands with x_ngood=0 are excluded from the ngood_min count)
+- ngood_min > 1 - source well-measured at least twice in one of the filters (note that bands with x_ngood=0 are excluded from the ngood_min count)

-- nch_max = 1 - source never resolved into multiple components (note that for nch_max>1 sources, n_good counts each child component separately)
+- nch_max = 1 - source never resolved into multiple components (note that for nch_max>1 sources, at least one filter is likely to have no master table photometry because of the unresolved split into multiple child objects)

 - x_flags = 0, x_nimaflags = 0, x_ngood > 1 - if only concerned with filter x

-Several changes in the data processing have improved the quality of the DR1 data products:
+Several changes in the data processing have improved the quality of the DR2 data products:

 No illumination correction has been applied, but work is underway to enable such a correction in future data releases.